Pennsylvania-class battleship: Authorization and construction

 The constructors were not able to meet these goals.
-Pennsylvania was launched on 16 March 1915, a full seventeen months after keel-laying, when it was just over two-thirds complete.
-Arizona was launched on 19 June 1915, about fifteen months after keel laying, when it weighed about 12800 LT.
+Pennsylvania was launched on 16 March 1915, a full seventeen months after keel-laying, when she was just over two-thirds complete.
+Arizona was launched on 19 June 1915, about fifteen months after keel laying, when she weighed about 12800 LT.
 Movie cameras were used to film the launch to provide data for future launches.
 After their launches, both ships went through the necessary fitting-out period and sea trials.
 On Pennsylvania's trials, the ship attained a top speed of 21.75 kn, averaged 21.38 kn, and was also able to steam for twelve hours at 21.05 kn in 50 mph winds.
 These attributes pleased the Navy's Board of Inspection, but Scientific American lamented the ship's low speed compared to the Italian Andrea Dorias, Russian Ganguts, and British Queen Elizabeths, which they (somewhat inaccurately) stated had top speeds of 22.5, 23, and 25 knots, respectively.
-Pennsylvania was commissioned on 12 June 1916, its sister ship followed on 17 October 1916.
+Pennsylvania was commissioned on 12 June 1916, her sister ship followed on 17 October 1916.

 Ships

 Service histories

 Pennsylvania and Arizona were commissioned during the First World War, but prior to the United States' entry on the side of the Allies.
 During their first year, the ships were cleaned and readied for full active duty.
 Pennsylvania became the flagship of the Atlantic Fleet on 12 October 1916.
-Arizona first fired its main guns on 23 December, but issues with a stripped turbine kept the ship almost exclusively in the New York Navy Yard from December 1916 to March 1917.
+Arizona first fired her main guns on 23 December, but issues with a stripped turbine kept the ship almost exclusively in the New York Navy Yard from December 1916 to March 1917.
 Both ships were based in the United States for the duration of the war, owing to a shortage of fuel oil in the United Kingdom, and only the coal-burning battleships of Battleship Division Nine were sent across the Atlantic.
 It was only after the armistice in 1918 that both Pennsylvania-class battleships were sent to Europe.
 Arizona departed first, leaving on 18 November and arriving in Portsmouth in the United Kingdom on the 30th.
 Pennsylvania escorted the American President Woodrow Wilson's transport, George Washington, across the Atlantic for the Paris Peace Conference in 1919.
 In 1921 and 1922, during the inter-war period, both ships took part in a mission to Peru and were transferred to the Pacific Fleet.